 * U.S. yield curve flattest since Dec 2007 on hawkish Fed

-* Dollar index drifts away from 1-month high
+* Dollar index drifts away from one-month high

 U.S. gold futures for August delivery rose 0.6